Category Archives: malcolmkoch, membraneart,

 On the foreshore — Brighton Jetty Sculptures, 2020

-Each year, Brighton Jetty Sculptures, raises funds for the Brighton Surf Life Saving Club volunteers.
-On display for 12 days, don’t miss out on seeing over 200 sculptured works by many South Australian and national Artists.
+Each year, Brighton Jetty Sculptures raises funds for the Brighton Surf Life Saving Club volunteers.
+On display for 12 days, don’t miss out on seeing over 200 sculpted works by many South Australian and national artists.

 Entered under the newly developed category, Relief/Wall-hung Sculpture, I believe this describes what my work is about.